 Watch this video to find out how you can track it.

 What has your experience been in promoting your work?
 What are your thoughts about using video to share your research?
 We’d love to hear from you!
-Feel free to email us at [email protected].
+Post your thoughts and ideas on @researchsquare via Twitter.